James-VT/MS3_Halo_Pizza/README.md

 4. Delete their submitted recipes.
 5. Register with the site to submit and edit recipes.
 6. View recipes without having to register for the site or log in.
-7. Receive on-screen confirmation that my creations, editions and deletions have been successful.

 ### A site owner will want to:
+7. Receive on-screen confirmation that my creations, editions and deletions have been successful, and for the visitors are also receiving these where appropriate.
 8. Create recipe categories to group recipes.
 9. Edit recipe categories.
 10. Delete recipe categories.